thuliosenechal/Alien-Invasion/README.md

 - Click play to start the game
 - Space bar to shoot
-- left and right arrow to move the ship
+- left and right arrow button to move the ship

 ## GamePlay: